tsundberg/a-pragmatic-quick-guide-to-TDD/step-by-step-guide.md

 }
 ```

-### A service that that will connect the controller to the rest of the system
+### A service that will connect the controller to the rest of the system

 Create a TodoService that receives a domain object for creating a task and return a list of domain objects with task for
 a person.